 Using a number of different systems

 Disparate systems can be damaging in modern business for a number of reasons.
 Sometimes it’s unavoidable, particularly if your systems have very different functions, however multiple license keys can be expensive, and it's time consuming to constantly re-key information, or rely on imports and exports of data to align systems.

 Business insight and analytics are essential in the training industry, allowing you to assess what’s working and what isn’t.
 Without this information, everything you do is a guessing game.
 Future planning is done on gut feel and resource is spent and used inefficiently.
 Do you know which of your trainers receives the best feedback?

 Do what you say you’ll do, when you say you’ll do it.
 Things like forgetting to reply to a customer, sending incorrect information and disjointed/nonaligned processes are all sure-fire ways to unknowingly upset your customers!
 It's damaging for your brand, and there's a risk things like bad experiences and negative feedback could reach other prospects you're targeting.

 Struggling to attract new business

-Standing out above your competitors in 2021 is difficult, if not impossible, without technology to provide a helping hand.
+Standing out above your competitors nowadays is difficult, if not impossible, without technology to provide a helping hand.
 If demand for your training has plateaued, it’s worth taking a look at your sales and marketing function and see if they have the tools needed to attract and retain business.